 Dear Reader, how are you this week?
 Are you OK?
-That question was asked by Meghan, Duchess of Sussex in this article and it is especially important to ask at the moment.
-Hard one to answer honestly though.
 I’ve been struggling this week.
 Mainly with energy levels.
 Last weekend I drank LOTS of wine and predictably the tiredness lasted much longer than the hangover but it also led straight into my period which has been getting more heavy/painful/uncomfortable over the last couple of years.
 By the end of the week I then had cold symptoms – hopefully not COVID!
 Probably not.
 I had been doing a run streak through this lockdown but decided to abandon that yesterday in favour of a rest day.
 Today I have stayed in pyjamas all day and currently quite tempted to do that again tomorrow although I suspect the desire to run will overcome that after two sedentary days.